jhardenberg/rbsolve/README.md

 ### config.h ###
 The file `config.h` contains options which define the physical structure of the model.

 * `ONLY2D`:  If you want a 2D problem.
-This option reduces the 3D domain to a 2D using x and y directions.
+This option reduces the 3D domain to a 2D one using x and y directions.
 Remember to set also `kzmax=1` in `param.h`
 * `TEMPERATURE`: if defined, a convective problem is solved (RB).
 Else the Navier-Stokes equations are solved.
 * `FINGER, SALINITY`: to run a salt fingering experiment. `SALINITY` adds the second scalar, `FINGER` chooses a particular scaling of the equations.
 * `FREE_SLIP_TOP` etc. :  Choose _free slip_ velocity  conditions for top or bottom boundaries (no slip is default mode).